ap/Test-File-Contents/README.md

 Copyright and License
 ---------------------

 Copyright (c) 2004-2007 Kirrily Robert.
-Some Rights Reserved.
+Some Rights Reserved.<br />
 Copyright (c) 2007-2016 David E. Wheeler.
 Some Rights Reserved.

 This program is free software; you can redistribute it and/or modify it under